 I’m obsessed with Brazil.
 Not so much the current political regime, but I love the people, the food, the smells (okay not all the time, in that heat the smell of garbage doesn’t improve).
 Nature.
-THE AMAZON (just capitalizing the word says enough, doesn’t it).
-I can talk for hours about how much I love it there and I do so often.
+THE AMAZON (just capitalising the word says enough, doesn’t it).
+I can talk for hours about how much I love it there, and I do so often.

 Try explaining that though, when people ask you the dreaded question: And what is it that you do?
 Personally, I get stuck in this word vomit of hello, see me, I’m an interesting person.